awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetCelebrityRecognition.md

 # GetCelebrityRecognition<a name="API_GetCelebrityRecognition"></a>

-Gets the celebrity recognition results for a Rekognition Video analysis started by [StartCelebrityRecognition](API_StartCelebrityRecognition.md)\.
+Gets the celebrity recognition results for a Amazon Rekognition Video analysis started by [StartCelebrityRecognition](API_StartCelebrityRecognition.md)\.

 Celebrity recognition in a video is an asynchronous operation\.
 Analysis is started by a call to [StartCelebrityRecognition](API_StartCelebrityRecognition.md) which returns a job identifier \(`JobId`\)\.
-When the celebrity recognition operation finishes, Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartCelebrityRecognition`\.
+When the celebrity recognition operation finishes, Amazon Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartCelebrityRecognition`\.
 To get the results of the celebrity recognition analysis, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call `GetCelebrityDetection` and pass the job identifier \(`JobId`\) from the initial call to `StartCelebrityDetection`\.

 For more information, see [Working with Stored Videos](video.md)\.

  `GetCelebrityRecognition` returns detected celebrities and the time\(s\) they are detected in an array \(`Celebrities`\) of [CelebrityRecognition](API_CelebrityRecognition.md) objects\.
 Each `CelebrityRecognition` contains information about the celebrity in a [CelebrityDetail](API_CelebrityDetail.md) object and the time, `Timestamp`, the celebrity was detected\.